ericjanto/notes-publisher/content/notes/iaml-lecture.md

     - Predictor is too complex
       - Too flexible, overfits to small data branches
       - Fits "noise" in the training data
-      - Predicts patterns that only eist in the training data
+      - Predicts patterns that only exist in the training data
     - Predictor $F$ overfits data if
       - We can find another predictor $F'$ which makes more mistakes on training data: $E_{train}(F') > E_{train}(F)$
         - $E_{train}$ is the error rate on the training set
       - But fewer mistakes on unseen future data: $E_{gen}(F') < E_{gen}(F)$
-        - $E_{gen}$ is the error rate on the geneeralised, future data
+        - $E_{gen}$ is the error rate on the generalised, future data
   - Underfitting
     - Predictor is too simplistic
       - It's not flexible enough, too rigid